Alex Bendersky

 • Medium-sized clinics (4-10 providers) find their sweet spot with SpryPT, Prompt WebPT, or Fusion Web Clinic.
 These options provide balanced features and room to grow.

-• Large organizations (11+ providers) need robust solutions like Raintree or SpryPT Enterprise that handle complex scheduling and multiple locations effectively.
+• Large organizations (11+ providers) need a robust solution like SpryPT Enterprise that handles complex scheduling and multiple locations effectively.

 Specialty-specific requirements